 - Candidates must complete 18 consecutive months (post-residency/fellowship training) at a single accredited institution.

 - Candidates must submit a list of all orthopedic surgical procedures performed in the 12-month period preceding the oral exam.

 - Candidates must exhibit mastery in the evaluation, management, and treatment of orthopedic patient-case scenarios.

-Orthopedic surgery has long been one of the most competitive medical fields for medical students to match into.
+Orthopedic surgery has long been one of the most competitive medical fields for physicians-in-training to match into.
 Many applicants can match into orthopedic residency programs with the help of scores earned in Part I and, to some extent, Part II of the United States Medical Licensing Examination.

 In addition to exam scores, applicants are matched based on criteria that include work ethic, dependability, and integrity, among other qualities.
 During the process of creating a rank-order list, however, it often becomes clear to residents that inordinate emphasis is placed on USMLE exam scores.
 If the purpose of the exam is to obtain a medical license, why is a major part of ranking based on scores for a relatively non-orthopedic, all-day-long multiple-choice exam?